scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 A great wall of fire, 10 tiles wide and 3 tiles high, errupts from the ground.
 Any creature that starts their turn in or enters the wall for the first time must make a defense roll vs your spellcasting.
 On hit they take 1 wound and 3 wound die in damage, and are ignited for 1 minute on a crit.
+On success they take 1 wound.
 Any ranged weapon or spell attack made through the wall adds 2 bad die to the attack, being incinerated by the wall if the attack misses.

 Add a wound die for every level above the 5th.